 Vitamin D plays several important roles in the body.
 But meeting vitamin D needs isn’t always easy — especially for older adults.

 Decreased vitamin D production

 Your kidneys play an important role in converting vitamin D to its active form.

-Aging also decreases vitamin D production in the skin.
+Aging also decreases vitamin D production in the skin from sun exposure.